wal-e/wal-e/README.rst

   object stores like Rackspace Cloud Files in order to use the internal network.

-With the exception of AWS_SECRET_ACCESS_KEY and WABS_ACCESS_KEY, all of these can be specified as arguments as well.
+With the exception of AWS_SECRET_ACCESS_KEY, WABS_ACCESS_KEY and GS_SECRET_ACCESS_KEY, all of these can be specified as arguments as well.
 The AWS_* variables are the standard access-control keying system provided by Amazon, where the WABS_* are the standard access credentials defined by Windows Azure.
+However, the GS_* variables are non-standard access credentials that are enabled through Google Cloud Storage `Interoperability API`_.

-The WALE_S3_PREFIX, WALE_WABS_PREFIX and WALE_SWIFT_PREFIX (_PREFIX)
+The WALE_S3_PREFIX, WALE_WABS_PREFIX, WALE_SWIFT_PREFIX and WALE_GS_PREFIX
-variables can be thought of as a context whereby this program operates on a single database cluster at a time.
+(_PREFIX) variables can be thought of as a context whereby this program operates on a single database cluster at a time.
 Generally, for any one database the _PREFIX will be the same between all four operators.
 This context-driven approach attempts to help users avoid errors such as one database overwriting the WAL segments of another, as long as